cgsecurity/testdisk_documentation/repairing_filesystem.rst

 * Quit
 * restart the computer

-Repairing Bitlocker volume
+Repairing BitLocker volume
 --------------------------

-Repair-bde can reconstruct critical parts of the drive and salvage recoverable data as long as a valid recovery password or recovery key is used to decrypt the data.
+:command:`Repair-bde` can reconstruct critical parts of the drive and salvage recoverable data as long as a valid recovery password or recovery key is used to decrypt the data.
 See https://technet.microsoft.com/en-us/library/ff829851(v=ws.11).aspx